Gateways to Tractability for Satisfiability in Pearl's Causal Hierarchy: Introduction

 Instead, our proof of Results \textbf{(1)} and \textbf{(2)} relies on an entirely novel approach.
 We first prove that every YES-instance of $\cSAT{\prob}{\lin}$ with primal treewidth $k$ admits a ``well-structured'' SCM whose hidden variables and dependencies can be neatly mapped onto the tree-like structure of the primal graph and determined in advance.
 However, this step on its own cannot determine whether an SCM actually exists, as for that we need to compute and verify the probability distributions for the hidden variables.
 In the second step, we use the tree-likeness of the instance once again to construct a ``fixed-parameter sized'' linear program which either computes a viable set of probability distributions, or determines that none exists.
 It is well-known that linear programs can be solved in polynomial time~\citep{ppd98}---the difficult part lies in building a program that provably verifies the existence of an SCM while avoiding an exponential dependency on the input size.

-In order to apply the reduction technique to Results \textbf{(5)} and \textbf{(6)}, we need to be able to deal with the presence of interventions in the formula.
-Towards this, we argue that every \yesinstance of $\cSAT{\counterfact}{\lin}$ admits an SCM with different structural properties than those used for Results \textbf{(5)} and \textbf{(6)}: in particular, the value of a single hidden variable $U$ determines not just the value of each observed variable but the \emph{function} of how it is determined from the other observed variables.
+In order to apply the reduction technique to Result \textbf{(5)}, we need to be able to deal with the presence of interventions in the formula.
+Towards this, we argue that every \yesinstance of $\cSAT{\counterfact}{\lin}$ admits an SCM with different structural properties than those used for Result \textbf{(5)} : in particular, the value of a single hidden variable $U$ determines not just the value of each observed variable but the \emph{function} of how it is determined from the other observed variables.
 We then define a suitable linear programming formulation that targets the computation of such well-structured SCMs.

-For establishing the lower-bound results, we develop three distinct reductions: one from \MCC which handles \textbf{(3)} and \textbf{(7)}, one from a restricted variant of the Existential Theory of the Reals problem for Results \textbf{(4)} and \textbf{(8)}, and a separate reduction from \threeSAT for the remaining lin-causal case of \textbf{(4)}.
+For establishing the lower-bound results, we develop three distinct reductions: one from \MCC which handles \textbf{(3)} and \textbf{(6)}, one from a restricted variant of the Existential Theory of the Reals problem for Results \textbf{(4)} and \textbf{(7)}, and a separate reduction from \threeSAT for the remaining lin-causal case of \textbf{(4)}.